-Ataya Caffe is a unique Italian-African cafè, focused on vegan and vegetarian comfort food.
+Ataya Caffe is a unique Italian-African cafè, focused on vegan comfort food.
 Here you can taste Ravioli, italian soup and bruschetta, homemade hummus and the african bowl with Joloff rice, Mafè, Yassa and typical Senegalese vegetables.

 Ataya Caffe’s Italo-African cuisine couldn’t taste any better!